-In honour of his beloved teacher, Gerhart Hetzel, who was famous in Japan and widely known as the Concermaster of the Vienna Philharmonic, he has travelled to Japan on numerous occasions to collaborate with Hetzel’s widow, the Hetzelianer, J-Philharmoniker and Wienerisches Ensemble Kyoto, which culminated in a 2013 album release of Hertzel’s live recording of Mozart and Brahms concertos.
+In honour of his beloved teacher, Gerhart Hetzel, who was famous in Japan and widely known as the Concertmaster of the Vienna Philharmonic, he has traveled to Japan on numerous occasions to collaborate with Hetzel’s widow, the Hetzelianer, J-Philharmoniker and Wienerisches Ensemble Kyoto, which culminated in a 2013 album release of Hertzel’s live recording of Mozart and Brahms concertos.

-An experienced concertmaster, beginning in his early days at the Stadtorchester Winterthur in Switzerland under Maestro Franz Welser Moest, and later at the Shanghai Broadcast Symphony, Mathias was also an invited guest of the Ochestre de la Suisse Romande in Geneva, and in Beijing at CODDC Opera.
-In Zurich he conducted the “La Folia” Chamber Orchestra.
+An experienced concertmaster, beginning in his early days at the Stadtorchester Winterthur in Switzerland under Maestro Franz Welser Moest, and later at the Shanghai Broadcast Symphony, Mathias was also an invited guest of the Orchestre de la Suisse Romande in Geneva, and in Beijing at CODDC Opera.
+In Zurich, he conducted the “La Folia” Chamber Orchestra.

-Our school is honoured to have Mathias on our distinguished panel of advisors; sharing his experiences and knowledge with regards to String Chamber Orchestra training here at Melody Strings Art Center.
+Our school is honoured to have Mathias on our distinguished panel of advisors; sharing his experiences and knowledge with regards to String Chamber Orchestra training here at Melody Strings.